billancourt/billancourt/README.md

 :collision: very new to Python

-:sparkling_heart: interested in financial modelling
+:sparkling_heart: majored in business administraion

 <!--
 **billancourt/billancourt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.